A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Numerical simulations

 We explore two variations in the kinetic channel of the SN feedback model that differ from the fiducial algorithm described in $\S$\ref{paragraph:stochastic_kinetic_feedback}.
 In the first variation, we neglect the correction due to the relative motion of gas around stars, which is done by setting $\beta=1$ in equation (\ref{eq:v_kick_pair_beta}).
 In the second variation, we additionally allow gas particles to be kicked more than once in a single time-step, which is done by not applying the corrections introduced in $\S$\ref{paragraph:collisions} to the steps in $\S$\ref{paragraph: kin_algorithm}.
 The impact of these two variations is studied in Appendix \ref{sec:rel_motion_multi_kick}.

-In addition to core-collapse SN feedback, we include type-Ia SN feedback as a purely thermal ($f_{\rm kin}=0$) isotropic stochastic feedback following the algorithm from $\S$\ref{paragraph: thermal model}.
+In addition to core-collapse SN feedback, we include type-Ia SN feedback.
+Because, energy-wise, it is subdominant to core-collapse SN feedback, for simplicity we implement type-Ia SN feedback as a purely thermal ($f_{\rm kin}=0$) isotropic stochastic feedback following the algorithm from $\S$\ref{paragraph: thermal model}.
 As for core-collapse SN feedback, the heating temperature in the type-Ia SN feedback is $\Delta T = 10^{7.5}$ K and the maximum number of rays $N_{\rm rays}=8$.
 To evaluate the type-Ia energy budget per star particle, we use a delay time distribution (DTD),

 where $\nu = 2 \times 10^{-3} \, \rm M^{-1}_{\odot}$ is the SNIa efficiency, $\tau = 2$ Gyr is the SNIa time-scale and $t_{\rm delay} = 40$ Myr is the time (delay) between the birth of a star particle and when type-Ia SNe are first allowed to go off.
 To compute the energy from all individual type-Ia SNe in a time-step $[t,t+\Delta t)$, we integrate equation (\ref{eq:dtd}) from $t$ to $t+\Delta t$ and use an energy per type-Ia SN of $10^{51}$ erg.
 This total SNIa energy is then used in equation (\ref{eq:prob_heat}) to calculate the heating probability in the type-Ia SN feedback.
 We emphasize that type-Ia SN feedback is always subdominant to core-collapse SN feedback, that the model for type-Ia SN feedback is not varied in our simulations, and that all further discussion refers entirely to core-collapse SN feedback.